Find Affordable College Courses

 Clemson, SC

-Our 2023 rankings named Clemson University the most popular school in South Carolina for instructional media design students working on their graduate certificate.
-Located in the suburb of Clemson, Clemson is a public school with a fairly large student population.
+Our analysis found Clemson University to be the most popular school for instructional media design students who want to pursue a graduate certificate in South Carolina.
+Located in the large suburb of Clemson, Clemson is a public school with a fairly large student population.

 Women make up 87% of the instructional media majors at the school.